craigfisk/priceandposition/content/posts/biasingigplatforms.md

 {{< figure src="/image/pexels-edgar-daniel-hernandez-cervantes-3628100.jpg" caption="Freelancers are multiculturals who do not want to be pigeon-holed.">}}

-At [Marmalade AI](https://marmalade.ai), a pre-seed startup, our basic idea was to create a *virtual network*.
+At [Marmalade AI](https://marmalade.ai), a pre-seed startup, our basic idea was to create a ***virtual network***.
 Why?
 Well, our watch word is to be "accurate, automatic, and appropriate."
-Notice that does not include whether you actually know the person or not.
-That's the old model.
+Notice **that does not include whether you actually know the person or not.** That's the old model.
 In the *virtual* approach, it's not who you know anymore.

 When we set out to model tech freelancers (initially, just a few areas of tech freelancers), one thing that quickly became evident was that a person's work and education background were sort of irrelevant.
-People describe interests and expertise in their profiles, because that is what they will be hired for.
+People describe interests and expertise in their **profiles**, because that is what they will be hired for.

-At the same time, another thing that became evident in looking at tech freelancer profiles was that this is a young, multicultural demographic.
+At the same time, another thing that became evident in looking at tech freelancer profiles was that this is a **young, multicultural demographic**.
 Yes, there are older freelancers, too.
 The tendency, however, is for a 30-something group in areas like digital marketing, machine learning, and UX design.
 These are **specialists**; not **generalists**.
 A freelancer can do in a fraction of the time what a generalist could do.

-This group of younger freelancers is very attuned to avoiding bias.
-Self-worth is based on expertise.
+This group of younger freelancers is very **attuned to avoiding bias**.
+Their sense of self **values expertise**.
 They not only would prefer to not be *corporate*.
 They actually are living in the "post-bro" era.
 By "bro" era we mean  when people hired people they knew into their companies.
 Not so with freelancers.

-So what's the situation with two-sided marketplaces?
+So what's the situation with **two-sided freelancing marketplaces**?
 They are really *one-sided*.
 That being the side with the money.
-A platform for corporate buyers puts the freelancer in a silo.
+A platform for corporate buyers puts the freelancer in a **silo**.
 Some even test or otherwise vet freelancers.
 This is what the corporate buyers are paying the platform to do.
 What's in it for the freelancer?
-The reward for qualifying through the platform's filter is to be commoditized and paid less.
+The reward for qualifying through the platform's filter is to be **commoditized** and paid less.

-Meanwhile, on the company-employee side of things, the data show that the younger the developer, the shorter the time in a company -- down to 1.5 years for people in their twenties.
+Meanwhile, on the company-employee side of things, the **data show** that the younger the developer, the shorter the time in a company -- down to 1.5 years for people in their twenties.
 [Younger engineers > less time in a company](https://hackerlife.co/blog/san-francisco-large-corporation-employee-tenure).
-It looks like there is less and less distance between younger employees and freelancers.
+It looks like there is less and less distance between younger **employees** and **freelancers**.

 <!-- Ronald Coase's The Theory of the Firm -->